zextras/tech-doc/source/carbonio-ce/index.rst

-Details on the functionalities can be found in :doc:`general`, requirements and directions for installation in :doc:`installation`, common management tasks are described in :doc:`management`, while more technical and less commonly used tasks in :doc:`deep-view`.
+Details on the functionalities can be found in :doc:`general`, requirements and directions for installation in :doc:`installation`, common management tasks are described in :doc:`management`.

 Finally, instructions to guide users in daily tasks are contained in :doc:`usage`.